munificent/craftinginterpreters/book/methods-and-initializers.md

 want that to be fast since it happens every time an instance is constructed.
 That means it would be good to take advantage of the string interning we've already implemented.
 To do that, the VM creates an ObjString for "init" and reuses it.
-The string lives right in the VM struct:
+The string lives right in the VM struct.

 ^code vm-init-string (1 before, 1 after)

-We create and intern the string when the VM boots up:
+We create and intern the string when the VM boots up.

 ^code init-init-string (1 before, 2 after)

-We want it to stick around, so the GC considers it a root:
+We want it to stick around, so the GC considers it a root.

 ^code mark-init-string (1 before, 1 after)

 Look carefully.
 See any bug waiting to happen?
 No?
 It's a subtle one.
 The garbage collector now reads `vm.initString`.
-That variable gets initialized by the result of calling `copyString()`.
-But that function itself allocates memory, which can trigger a GC.
+That field is initialized from the result of calling `copyString()`.
+But copying a string allocates memory, which can trigger a GC.
 If the collector ran at just the wrong time, it would read `vm.initString` before it had been initialized.
-So, first we zero the field out:
+So, first we zero the field out.

 ^code null-init-string (2 before, 2 after)

-We forget the string pointer when the VM shuts down since the next line will free it:
+We clear the pointer when the VM shuts down since the next line will free it.

 ^code clear-init-string (1 before, 1 after)